gradle/gradle/subprojects/docs/src/docs/release/notes.md

 projects using the new parallel executor.

 **This feature is pre-alpha and highly experimental.
 Many multi-project builds will behave unexpectedly when run using parallel project execution.**

+### Documentation facelift

+Our documentation has received a facelift to match our new style.
+Check out the new look [DSL Reference](dsl/index.html) and [User Guide](userguide/userguide.html).

+The [DSL Reference](dsl/index.html) now indicates which features are deprecated or experimental.

+### HTTP requests now provide Gradle related version information

+Gradle, the Gradle Wrapper and the Gradle Tooling API now provide version information in the `User-Agent` header when HTTP resources are accessed.
+Especially for larger organisations, this can be very helpful to gather information about which versions of Gradle are used in which environment.

+#### What information is provided?

+The `User-Agent` header now includes information about

+* The used Gradle application (Gradle, Gradle Wrapper or Gradle Tooling API) + Version
+* The Operating System (name, version, architecture)
+* The Java version (vendor, version)

+An example for a Gradle generated user-agent string: "**Gradle/1.2 (Mac OS X;10.8;amd64) (Oracle Corporation;1.7.0_04-ea;23.0-b12)**"

+### Uses less heap space

+We've continued to improve our dependency resolution engine, so that it now requires much less heap space.
+A moderately sized multi-project build can expect to see a 20-25% reduction in heap usage thanks to these improvements.

 ## Upgrading from Gradle 1.1